truecharts/website/docs/manual/FAQ.md

 It takes a few days for our automation tools to pick up updates, please sit tight.
 Please only report missed updates when 7 days have passed after the new *container(!)* has become available.

-## Isn't there more documentation for an chart?
+## Isn't there more documentation for a chart?

 If it's not on our website or the discord, we (sadly) do not.
 There might be other sources for documentation however!